Skip to navigation Skip to content

 Satisfactory/Unsatisfactory Grading System

 Students may elect to take courses under the satisfactory/unsatisfactory (pass/fail) grading system in several MU colleges and schools.
 Before electing to take a course on a pass/fail basis, the student should evaluate the advantages and disadvantages of the S/U grading system.
-The S/U grading status is indicated in the appropriate column on the registration or add/drop form.
-Students may change to or from the S/U status only through the tenth day of classes in a semester.
+Students may change to or from the S/U status only through the last day to drop a course without a grade for 16-week classes in the fall or spring semesters, or the equivalent thereof in a partial term session.

 Enrollment in courses under the S/U system is subject to the following restrictions by the University faculty:

-• Students cannot change from one grading system to the other after the tenth day of classes in the fall or spring semesters, or the equivalent thereof in a shorter session.
+• Students cannot change from one grading system to the other after the last day to drop a course without a grade for 16-week classes in the fall or spring semesters, or the equivalent thereof in a partial term session.

 • Students cannot elect to enroll in more than one course on an S/U basis in a given semester.
 This excludes courses taught only with the S/U grading system.